Kwesijay1/Python_Lab_2/README.md

 ## 📩 Email Verification
 - Validate that your monitoring alert was successfully sent and received via Mailjet.
 - Ensure that the email includes timestamped information about the exceeded system metrics.

 ---

-## 📝 Submission Guidelines
-1. Take a screenshot of the received alert email.
-2. Upload the screenshot and your script (`monitor.py`) to your GitHub repository.
-3. Submit the **GitHub repository link** for assessment.

----